SvenPontus/ML-web-application/README.md

 # ML-web-application

-This application enables ML operations from a small school assignment.
+This application enables ML operations from a school assignment.
 The primary objective is to load a CSV file and create various models for both classification and regression tasks.
 It features both a Flask version for web application use and a terminal UI.
 Although the program contains some bugs and